 - Buy Esri Reports online.

-For information about purchasing Esri's Tapestry Segmentation data as a stand-alone dataset, contact firstname.lastname@example.org.
+For information about purchasing Esri Tapestry Segmentation data as a stand-alone dataset, contact firstname.lastname@example.org.

-Learn how to use and interpret Tapestry Segmentation data with the How to use and interpret Esri's Tapestry Segmentation data Learn ArcGIS lesson.
+Learn how to use and interpret Tapestry Segmentation data with the How to use and interpret Esri's Tapestry Segmentation data tutorial.